 The Gastroenterology program at the Children's Hospital of Michigan at the Detroit Medical Center is ranked among America's best in U.S. News Media Group's 2015-16 Best Children’s Hospitals survey.

-The gastroenterology division uses state-of-the-art technology for procedures such as esophagogastroduodenoscopy, removal of foreign body, sigmoidoscopy, colonoscopy, polypectomy, small intestinal biopsy, and rectal suction biopsies, pancreatic function studies, breth hydrogen test, single and two-level extended intraesophageal pH monitoring, percutaneous closed liver biopsy, percutaneous gastrostomy tube insertion, variceal banding, and sclerotherapy.
+The gastroenterology division uses state-of-the-art technology for procedures such as esophagogastroduodenoscopy, removal of foreign body, sigmoidoscopy, colonoscopy, polypectomy, small intestinal biopsy, and rectal suction biopsies, pancreatic function studies, breth hydrogen test, pH/impedance monitoring, percutaneous closed liver biopsy, percutaneous gastrostomy tube insertion, variceal banding, and sclerotherapy.
 In addition the department offers motility studies including esophageal and anorectal manometry.

-The division has ongoing clinical research studies to evaluate inflammatory bowel disease, eosinophilic osophagitis, constipation and small intestinal backterial overgrowth.
+The division has ongoing clinical research studies to evaluate inflammatory bowel disease, eosinophilic osophagitis, constipation and small intestinal bacterial overgrowth.

 The Children's Hospital of Michigan Gastroenterology Division started the first Crohns and Colitis Support Group for Pediatrics in the State of Michigan.
 The Pediatric Crohn's and Colitis Family Support Group and Celiac Family Support Group meet on a quarterly basis.

 Locations: Bloomfield Hills, Canton, Clinton Township, Detroit, Southfield ,Temporary Troy and Troy Center (Spring 2016).

 For further information or to schedule an appointment call (313) 745-KIDS or toll-free at (888) 362-2500 or select from the following:

 Find a Doctor Make an Appointment Talk to a Nurse